A Review Of The Restaurant Jamavar

 It took a while for me and Mrs 12×75 to go down and try the food at Jamavar.
 Too many of our friends had beaten us to the punch and had eaten there at least once already.
-And annoyingly enough, the reviews had been very mixed.
+And annoyingly enough, the reviews were very mixed.
 People either loved the restaurant or hated it…..
 Now we were even more curious.

 A Review Of Jamavar